N E W Z E A L A N D P O L O WHO WE ARE

 The New Zealand Polo Association was formed in 1890, one year after Captain Savile (aide-de-camp to the Governor-General) presented a trophy to be “played for annually by the Polo clubs in New Zealand”.
 Still played for as the national club championship, the Savile Cup is one of the oldest sporting trophies in New Zealand.

-There are 19 polo clubs throughout the country and more than 300 handicapped players, including many women and youth players.
+There are approximately 20 polo clubs throughout the country and more than 300 handicapped players, including many women and youth players.
 Each polo club is part of one of the three Regional Associations: Northern, Central and South Island.

-Apart from the Savile Tournament which is hosted around by different clubs throughout the country, the other main tournaments are the Dewar Cup at Hawkes Bay, the Northern Provincial and South Island Classic, the Open at Auckland and the Gould Cup played in the South Island
+Apart from the Savile Tournament which is hosted by different clubs throughout the country, the other main tournaments in the different areas are as follows:

-Northern area - Auckland Polo Club host the New Zealand Open Tournament is held each year in February and is the high-goal championships.
+Northern area - Auckland Polo Club host the New Zealand Open Tournament which is held each year in February and is the high-goal championships.
 This tournament usually includes several overseas players and patrons.
 The Kihikihi Polo Club hold a test match annually, Cambridge holds a Womens test match and the Northern Provincial tournament is a club championship.